maoberlehner/markus-oberlehner-net/content/blog/creating-pdf-invoices-with-airtable-vue-and-puppeteer.md

 ## Querying Airtable with Vue.js

 After setting up Airtable we can [create a fresh API token](https://airtable.com/account) which makes it possible to access the data via a very powerful API.
 Next we can set up a new Vue.js project using the Vue CLI.
 I won't go into much detail about the set up process.
-If you want to save time, you can [checkout the GitHub repository for this article](https://github.com/maoberlehner/creating-pdf-invoices-with-airtable-vue-and-puppeteer).
+If you want to save time, you can [check out the GitHub repository for this article](https://github.com/maoberlehner/creating-pdf-invoices-with-airtable-vue-and-puppeteer).

 **Now that we've initialized a basic Vue.js project, we can add the functionality to make queries to the Airtable API.**